 If you move out of your school district, you must notify that district within 15 days of moving.

 HSLDA provides user-friendly forms our members can use to comply with Minnesota’s homeschool law.
 Please download the forms you need.
-If you have any questions about the forms or complying with the law, please contact HSLDA’s legal team.
+If you have any questions about the forms or complying with the law, HSLDA members may contact our legal team.
+To become a member of HSLDA, click here.

 These records should include attendance records, information on the textbooks and workbooks your student used, samples of your student’s schoolwork, correspondence with school officials, portfolios and test results, and any other documents showing that your child is receiving an appropriate education in compliance with the law.
 You should maintain these records for at least two years.
 You should keep your student’s high school records and proof of compliance with the home education laws during the high school years (including any type of home education notice that you file with state or local officials) on file forever.
 HSLDA’s high school webpage has additional information about homeschool recordkeeping.